About the FICO Credit Score

-Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan comes down to just one number.
+Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage comes down to a single number.

-- Credit Card Balances - How many accounts do you hold, and how much do you owe?
+- Your Credit Card Balances - How many accounts do you have, and how much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 Not just for qualifying

-Did you know?
-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-In order to improve your score, you must have the credit reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three agencies.
-Also available are information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+To raise your score, you must obtain the reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that offered the original FICO credit score, offers scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
+They also provide information and tools that help you improve your credit score.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.